VFS Extension

 • Supports SQLite page sizes from 512 to 65536 bytes (auto-detected from LTX headers).

 • Two-index isolation: incoming LTX pages are staged while readers hold locks, then swapped in to keep long-running reads consistent.
+See How it works: VFS for memory considerations with long-held transactions.

 Limitations & constraints